tlk00/BitMagic/samples/svfsample05/readme.md

 The extra metadata gives the later deserializer places where it can skip ahead instead of walking the whole compressed stream.

+After the vector BLOB is available, Stage 1 builds a deserialization index over it and serializes that index into a RAM buffer.
+In a real application the index BLOB can be stored next to the vector BLOB, so startup does not need to rebuild the index from the full serialized vector.

 Stage 2 represents a later retrieval phase.
 The source sparse vector is gone, so the program keeps only:

 - the serialized float-vector BLOB;
-- the serialized result-set BLOBs.
+- the serialized result-set BLOBs;
+- the serialized deserialization-index BLOB.

-The sample restores each result set, builds a deserialization index over the float-vector BLOB, and uses the result set as the gather mask.
+The sample restores the deserialization index from its BLOB, restores each result set, and uses the result set as the gather mask.
 The deserializer then reconstructs only the values addressed by the mask.

 ## Deserialization index